 The allocation of non-avoidable costs to services could lead to misperceptions about the level of fixed costs driven by different types of operators.
-Operators raised this concern in response to Network Rail's consultation on its fixed cost allocation methodology.
-Freight operators explained this could affect decisions on investment in rail freight and passenger operators raised the concern that it could weaken the financial case for services that are already heavily subsidised, such as rural services.
+Operators raised this concern in response to Network Rail's September 2017 consultation on its fixed cost allocation methodology.
+Freight operators explained that this methodology could affect decisions on investment in rail freight and passenger operators raised the concern that it could weaken the financial case for services that are already heavily subsidised, such as rural services.